rethinkdb/rethinkdb-rs/api/javascript/writing-data/replace.md

 - `replaced`: the number of documents that were replaced.
 - `unchanged`: the number of documents that would have been modified, except that the new value was the same as the old value.
 - `inserted`: the number of new documents added.
-You can have new documents inserted if you do a point-replace on a key that isn't in the table or you do a replace on a selection and one of the documents you are replacing has been deleted.
+A document is considered inserted if its primary key did not exist in the table at the time of the `replace` operation.
 - `deleted`: the number of deleted documents when doing a replace with `null`.
 - `errors`: the number of errors encountered while performing the replace.
 - `first_error`: If errors were encountered, contains the text of the first